CraigYanitski/mescli/README.md

 ## Installing / Building

+I currently have two executables you can build: one for the server and the other for the client.
+Since `mescli` is actively developed and not yet deploqed, this defaults to serving on the local host.
-You can test the current state of the client program using,
+You can compile and run the client executable (called `mescli) using,

 ```bash
 make build
 ./mescli
 ```

-It currently uses a configuration file in the current directory.
+It uses a configuration file from the current directory (this will change soon).
-This will hold the user's identifying keys and possibly at some point their messages.
+This file will hold the user's identifying keys as well as the ratchet keys and their conversations.
+In order to be cryptographically secure, messages are not stored on the server.
-There is also not much to test now; you can either write messages to phony "contacts" or run some tests of the X3DH handshake and encryption, but there is not yet a server.
+There is not much to test now other than creating an account on the server and initialising your keys.
+I am currently writing handlers for the `messages` endpoint.

-The current server code can also be run using,
+The `server` executable can also be compiled and run using,

 ```bash
 make build-server
 ./server
 ```

-however it should be noted that there aren't many endpoints at the moment.
-This is primarily what is being developed at the moment.
+The server interacts with a PostgreSQL database, and the required migrations are stored in `./sql/schema` and run using [`goose`](https://github.com/pressly/goose).

 ## Development